codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 ## Pausing the pipeline

 Once the pipeline reaches an approval step it will stop.
 At this point it **does not** consume any resources.
-In the codefresh UI you will see the *Approve/Reject* buttons.
+In the Codefresh UI you will see the *Approve/Reject* buttons.

 {% include
 image.html